centau/ecr/api/Signal.md

 - **Details**

-    > ⚠️ Disconnecting other listeners from within a listener may result in unexpected behavior.
+    > ⚠️ Disconnecting other listeners from within a listener may result in *undefined behavior*.
     > Disconnecting a listenener from within itself is allowed.

 ---